open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 * `AlwaysOnExemplarFilter` - makes all measurements eligible for being an Exemplar.
 * `AlwaysOffExemplarFilter` - makes no measurements eligible for being an Exemplar.
-Use this to turn-off Exemplar feature.
+Using this is as good as turning-off Exemplar feature.
-* `TraceBasedExemplarFilter` - makes those measurements eligible for being an Exemplar, which are recorded in the context of a sampled parent `Activity` (span).
+* `TraceBasedExemplarFilter` - (Default) makes those measurements eligible for being an Exemplar, which are recorded in the context of a sampled parent `Activity` (span).

 `SetExemplarFilter` method on `MeterProviderBuilder` can be used to set the desired `ExemplarFilter`.